Luthaf/time-graph/README.md

 ## License and contributions

-This crate is distributed under the [3 clauses BSD license](LICENSE).
+This crate is distributed under both the [MIT license](LICENSE-MIT) and [Apache 2.0 license](LICENSE-APACHE).
 By contributing to this crate, you agree to distribute your contributions under the same license.